Sterling Hill Mining Museum

-The Sterling Hill Mine, now known as the Sterling Hill Mine Tour & Museum of Fluorescence, is a former iron and zinc mine in Ogdensburg, Sussex County, New Jersey, United States.
-It was the last working underground mine in New Jersey when it closed in 1986, and it became a museum in 1989.
+The Sterling Hill Mine, now known as the Sterling Hill Mining Museum, is a former zinc mine in the borough of Ogdensburg in Sussex County, New Jersey, United States.
+It was the last working underground mine in New Jersey.
+It closed in 1986, and became a museum in 1989.
 Along with the nearby Franklin Mine, it is known for its variety of minerals, especially the fluorescent varieties.
-It was added to the National Register of Historic Places in 1991.
+It was added to the National Register of Historic Places on September 3, 1991, for its significance in industry.